bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Overcast
+- Humid and Overcast
-- 93% humidity
+- 95% humidity
-- 2 mph wind
+- 3 mph wind
-- 94% cloud cover
+- 92% cloud cover
 - 35 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
 - 0.07 inches of rain expected in the next 48 hours